 - Be Bold.
 Paul did not tip-toe around the truth.
 Without quoting a single Bible verse, (the Greeks didn’t know the Bible), everything Paul shared came from God’s Word.
 And in the end, he challenged them to repent – to turn away from their old ways of thinking and living.
 If he had spoken at Harvard, he would have said the same thing, “Repent and believe in the man who rose from the dead.”

-With whom will you share?
+To whom will you share?
 Don’t just dismiss a person because of their differences.
-Follow Paul’s example and take the time to find some common ground.
+Follow Paul’s example and take the time to find an area on which you agree.
 Maybe then you’ll earn the right to be heard.